House & Garden: Alan Ayckbourn Discusses Staging The Plays

 On both occasions at the Stephen Joseph Theatre and at the National Theatre I directed it alone (though I did use two assistant directors at the NT just so there'd be someone where I wasn't!)

-House first and then Garden.
+I rehearsed one show for a period first, then the other.
+It really doesn't matter really which order, but say for the sake of argument, House first and then Garden.
 As we began to run the first play we started to make careful notes of the running time, at the bottom of each page.
 When we started on Garden, we did the same, but simultaneously transferring over the House running times into the Garden script in brackets so we could compare the two time scales and see where we were with one at any point compared to where we were in the other.

 Providing the playing is comparably paced - not too many gratuitous pauses please! - then it should work.
 Just remember, although for the director, stage managers etc. it's two plays, for the actors it's one single play in two locations.